joashgobin/boiler/logs/joashgobin-2025-12-08.md

 - Made webp encoding thread safe
 - Moved image related functions to a separate go file
 - Removed margins from p and headings
+- Fixed paths for gen and lazy functions